ZapriteApp/zaprite-for-woocommerce/zaprite-payment-gateway/readme.txt

 * Initial release: Zaprite payment gateway with Bitcoin, Lightning and card Checkout support.

 == Upgrade Notice ==

+= 1.0.3 =
+This update adds payment info in the order metadata.

 = 1.0.2 =
 This updates add support for standard Authorization headers.